top of page

 Looking for an Employee?

 Any business or company looking for qualified candidates to fill open positions can contact the Allen County Board of Developmental Disabilities for assistance.
 People with developmental disabilities working in integrated-community jobs is a win-win.
-Employers note loyalty and retention, along with an increased positivity in the workplace.
-This also improves diversity and inclusion practices in the workplace.
-Job Developers will connect interested persons with employment opportunities.
-Job Coaches and other employees provide resources to the person and company for excellent outcomes and a long-lasting employment relationship.

 For more information, contact: